Fed dollars to support GI senior center upgrades

 GRAND ISLAND — A community center that has been serving as a gathering space for elderly residents will soon be getting an upgrade with support from the federal government.

-U.S. Rep. Brian Higgins, D-Buffalo and Niagara Falls, announced Monday that the Town of Grand Island's Golden Age Center will receive $850,000 from the 2023 federal budget for facility improvements.
+U.S. Rep. Brian Higgins, D-Buffalo and Niagara Falls, announced Monday that the Golden Age Center will receive $850,000 from the 2023 federal budget for facility improvements.

-Grand Island Supervisor John Whitney joined Higgins during a press conference on Monday announcing the receipt of the federal funds, which they said builds on $61,000 in federal Community Block Grant Funding previously designated to Grand Island through the Erie County Community Development Consortium.
+Grand Island town supervisor John Whitney joined Higgins during a Monday press conference announcing receipt of the federal funds, which the officials said builds on a $61,000 federal Community Development Block Grant previously designated to Grand Island through the Erie County Community Development Consortium.

 The Golden Age Center serves Grand Island residents age 50 and older.
 The center operates a number of services and special events including nutrition, transportation, social activities, education, and fitness programs.